 Status of Corporate Governance

-The Audit Committee consists of five members who hold voting rights as members of the board but are not directly responsible for the execution of operations, and four of them are external directors.
-Under this system, we will seek to revitalize discussions from the point of view shareholders and also strengthen the audit and supervisory functions over the execution of the company’s operations.
-Furthermore, the term for the accounting auditor, who tends to be reappointed, has been limited in principle to a maximum of ten years with the intention of ensuring and maintaining greater independence and appropriate external audits.
-The company has thus established a system for enhancing the transparency of its corporate management.
+Under this system, we will seek to revitalize discussions from the point of view shareholders and also strengthen the audit and supervisory functions over the execution of the Company’s operations.
+Furthermore, the term for the accounting auditor, who tends to be reappointed, has been limited in principle to a maximum of 10 years with the intention of ensuring and maintaining greater independence and appropriate external audits.
+The Company has thus established a system for enhancing the transparency of its corporate management.

 Board of Directors